Skip to main content

 For a health-contingent program to be compliant, it must adhere to five specific requirements.
 It must be reasonably designed to promote health or prevent disease, give individuals the opportunity to qualify for the reward at least once per year, and the reward itself must be limited.

-The program must also be available to all and must disclose the availability of a reasonable alternative standard.
+The program must also be available to all similarly situated individuals and must disclose the availability of a reasonable alternative standard.
 This last point is a critical protection.
 If it is unreasonably difficult for you to meet the specified health goal due to a medical condition, or medically inadvisable for you to attempt it, your employer must provide an alternative way for you to earn the reward, such as following the recommendations of your personal physician.

 The distinction between participatory and health-contingent wellness programs under HIPAA directly determines the level of regulation and the protections available to employees.